Close

 American Drifter by Heather Graham and Chad Michael Murray

-Image Place holder of - 19 A young veteran of the US Army, River Roulet is struggling to shake the horrors of his past.
+opens in a new windowPlace holder of - 62 A young veteran of the US Army, River Roulet is struggling to shake the horrors of his past.
 War is behind him, but the memories remain.
 Desperate to distract himself from the images haunting him daily, River abandons the world he knows and flees to the country he’s always dreamed of visiting: Brazil.

 Then he meets the enchanting Natal, an impassioned journalist and free spirit—who lives with the gangster that rules much of Rio.